FAQ

 To restore its luster over time, apply an oil-based, food-grade wood finish according to the manufacturer’s instructions.
 Treating the wood once or twice a year is usually enough to keep it looking its best.

 • All of the wood used in our products is either locally harvested or reclaimed.
 While many makers rely on exotic woods sourced from distant regions—often without considering the environmental impact—we choose a more responsible approach.
-The harvesting of exotic woods can cause severe habitat destruction, soil erosion, and significant carbon emissions from long-distance transport.
+The harvesting of exotic woods can contribute to habitat destruction, soil erosion, and significant carbon emissions from long-distance transport.

-On rare occasions, I am able to work with exotic woods only when they come from salvaged or reclaimed sources.
+On rare occasions, I work with exotic woods only when they come from salvaged or reclaimed sources.
 This was the case with the lignum vitae, mahogany, and beech used in some of my pieces.

 The mahogany and beech were reclaimed from their former role as dunnage used to support heavy steel pipes during rail transport.
 These woods needed to be exceptionally strong to bear such weight.
 Though far from furniture-grade and marked with signs of age, disease, and past insect activity, I find their imperfections add a unique and meaningful character to each piece.